jquery/learn.jquery.com/page/outside-the-browser/building-windows-store-apps-with-jquery.md

 ### Understanding "Unsafe" Code

-Keeping the whole issue of context in mind, DOM manipulation is one of the biggest changes you'll encounter using jQuery in a Windows Store application as opposed to a browser.
+DOM manipulation is one of the biggest changes you'll encounter using jQuery in a Windows Store application as opposed to a browser.

 On the web, it's not uncommon to add an element to a form just by passing a string of HTML into jQuery's `.append()` method: